readium/ts-toolkit/navigator/docs/audio/AudioNavigator.md

 - `isPaused`: Returns `true` if audio is currently paused.
 - `duration`: Returns the duration of the current audio track in seconds.
 - `currentTime`: Returns the current playback time in seconds.
+- `remotePlayback`: The [`RemotePlayback`](https://developer.mozilla.org/en-US/docs/Web/API/RemotePlayback) object for the primary media element.
+Use it to prompt the device picker, watch device availability, and read the current connection state.
+See [Remote Playback](./RemotePlayback.md).

 ### Preferences API